voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 - `npm run ci-verify:full`
   - Runs the same broad, end-to-end quality gate used in CI (build, type-check, linting, duplication checks, full Jest test suite with coverage, audits, and formatting checks).
-  - This is the closest approximation to the CI pipeline and is what the pre-push hook enforces.
+  - This is the closest approximation to the CI pipeline and is what the pre-push hook enforces before pushing to the `main` trunk.

 - `npm run ci-verify:fast`
   - Runs a **narrower, targeted subset** of checks focused on the rule and maintenance test suites.